apankrat/esxi-vm-backup/README.md

 # esxi-vm-backup

-A shell script for backing up VM snapshots from an ESXi host via SSH.
+Shell script for [ESXi](https://en.wikipedia.org/wiki/VMware_ESXi) for backing up VM snapshots to remote storage via SSH.

 # In short

-This is a reworked fork of [ghettoVCB](https://github.com/lamw/ghettoVCB) script by William Lam.
+This is a substantially reworked fork of [ghettoVCB](https://github.com/lamw/ghettoVCB) script by William Lam.
 For the background, general requirements and the setup see there.

 The script does the following: